EliSacch/etruria/README.md

 ### Performance

-I have tested the performance in chrome, using lighthouse
+I have tested the performance in chrome, using lighthouse:

 <details>
   <summary> Desktop </summary>